Transitioning from Grade 9

 These courses are hosted in Moodle, and all the of the learning activities and resources are provided for the students to complete.
 Curriculum is designed by the HCOS team, with biblical integration, in order to provide a robust learning experience for every student.
 Parent involvement is encouraged, though not required.

 Hybrid courses are a mix between the two options.
 These courses use Moodle as a platform to structure the learning journey and are a teacher directed course.
 In some courses, students will choose their resource, and then based on their resource choice are given instructions on how to complete it.
 In others, teachers post material for students to follow along with in a more synchronized fashion.

 All courses follow the modernized curriculum and the content outcomes, curricular competencies, core competencies and big ideas.

 Please feel free to check out the ministry curriculum here.

 Hopefully during your Grade 9 year you were able to try an online course.
 We recommend that during middle school years, students try to take 1 or 2 online courses.
 When the content starts to get heavier as the grades progress, often families are not sure how to support some of the core subjects - this is where an online course is a fantastic option to continue your academic journey.

 While in middle school, students should participate in the planning of their SLP's.
 If they can attempt to help make suggestions and understand what is expected with their support teacher, the transition to those discussions with the grad program teachers will be smoother.

 The provincial government has mandated that all students must write two required exams before graduating, the Numeracy Assessment and the Literacy Assessment.

-The Numeracy Assessment can be written anytime after completing Grade 9 Math, and can be written up to three different times before graduation.
-We recommend students wait until after completing Grade 10 Math.
+The Numeracy Assessment 10 can be written anytime after completing Grade 9 Math, and can be written up to three different times before graduation.
+Students should take their first attempt in their grade 10 year.